The Ultimate Guide to Successful Seed Starting with Seed Trays

 What Are Seed Trays?

-Seed trays are shallow containers divided into small cells designed specifically for sowing seeds.
-Each cell holds one or more seeds and allows them to germinate and grow into seedlings in a controlled environment.
+Seed trays are shallow trays that are partitioned into small cells specifically used in sowing seeds.
+One cell contains a seed and or several seeds and enables them to grow to seedlings under a controlled environment.

 Benefits of Using Seed Trays